Skip to Content

 This is one of those “can’t hurt, might help” tools, though.
 Just doing this probably won’t knock out a fungus gnat problem, but it can be one tool in the arsenal to remember.

-5. Isolating infested plants
+5. Isolate infested plants

 If you get a plant that already has gnats, keep it away from your other plants.
 Fungus gnats can spread quickly.
 Always quarantine new plants that you buy.
 If you notice any issues, treat them before introducing the newbies to your existing plants.